alturanft/Unity-SDK/README.md

 <br />
 <br />

-### Introduction
-NFTPort's Unity extension provides tools and features to fast-track development and create cross-chain compatible NFT games and products in Unity with fast and reliable onchain data.

 # **Installation**
 Using Altua NFT Unity SDK, you are able to interact with Altura services such as authenticating users using [Altura Guard](https://docs.alturanft.com/altura-developer-api/getting-started/altura-guard), get Users information and items, get items and collection information and transfer or mint new items.